 “With Al Jazeera Media Network’s main global hubs connected via Avid workflows, we’re able to better access, repurpose and distribute our pool of global content.
 For example, if we’re compiling a story to be broadcast from London that’s already been covered in another territory, we simply use Avid Interplay | Production to pull the assets from our Avid | ISIS shared storage system, make any editorial and audio changes in Avid Media Composer, Avid Pro Tools and Avid S6—M10, and get the piece to air,” adds Chaman.

 A replica control room and playout suite in The Shard also acts as the disaster recovery hub for the company’s Doha headquarters and keeps its channels on air should they go offline.
 “By working collaboratively in this way as a connected global network, our efficiency savings and productivity levels have met our expectations,” says Chaman.

+With live evening-news output including Newshour and The Listening Post, Al Jazeera English’s 100 employees are kept busying researching, compiling and making programs.
 Having firmly established itself as one of The Shard’s anchor tenants, Al Jazeera English is beginning to see the benefits of its investment after a year.
-“We wanted to be able to find and move content across global sites at the touch of a button, which we’ve definitely achieved with the Avid MediaCentral Platform and third party solutions,” concludes Chaman.
+“We wanted to be able to find and move content across global sites at the touch of a button, which we’ve definitely achieved with the Avid MediaCentral platform and third party solutions,” concludes Chaman.